JohnMichaelD/contact-Solution/README.md

 ## Overview

-### The Challenge
+### Application Breakdown

-Currently, the application is still in development, but you will be able to:
+Currently, the application is still in development, but you will soon be able to:

 - Separately track the days of each contact lens use.
-Sometimes I have to toss one contact, and keeping track of two different lenses was pitiful.
+Sometimes you may have to toss one contact out, and keeping track of two different lenses is an annoying task.

-- An alert will be sent when your contacts have been worn 30 days, and should be replaced.
+- An alert will be sent when your contacts have been worn 30 days, and should be replaced, prompting you to reset.

 - Track the number of days your current contact case has been in use.